-International Organization of Physical Therapists in Women's Health
+International Organization of Physical Therapists in Pelvic and Women's Health (IOPTPWH)

 An international group representing women’s health physiotherapists worldwide was the brainchild of Jill Boissonnault, USA physical therapist and former treasurer, education director and vice-president of the Section on Women’s Health of the American Physical Therapy Association.
 At the WCPT Congress in 1995 she was so inspired by the women's health speakers that she decided to investigate how physiotherapists in the specialty could come together and share knowledge.
 Over the next two and a half years she contacted every member organization of the WCPT, asking them to forward her queries to any women's health subgroups or special interest groups within their organizations.
 Further correspondence confirmed the status of these national subgroups, and whether they were interested in forming an official subgroup of the WCPT.
 Further work was required to ensure that all the requirements of subgroup formation were addressed.
 A constitution was drafted, and potential executive committee members were sought.
 Interested parties were asked for their opinion on a name for the proposed group, also considering WCPT recommendations.

 By 1998 there was enough support to form an organization and to work on the necessary documentation to apply for subgroup status with WCPT.
 An inaugural meeting was planned for Yokohama, Japan in 1999 in conjunction with the WCPT congress there.
 An application for subgroup status was submitted and considered during the WCPT General Meeting, when WCPT member organizations accepted the application, making the International Organization of Physical Therapists in Women’s Health just the 3rd such subgroup.